ooussem/Movies-list/README.md

 # Movies-list
-Application to apply course in android: parallel programming and other stuff
+Application to apply course in android: concurrent programming and other stuff in android